MicrosoftDocs/dynamics-365-ai/ai-docs/sales/intro-admin-guide-sales-insights.md

 -   To configure premium forecasting, see [Enable and configure sales accelerator](enable-configure-sales-accelerator.md).

-## Administer Sales Insights application
+## Administer Conversation Intelligence

-The **Sales Insights** application assists the sales managers and sellers in your organization to get an overview of the conversation with customers.
-The **Sales Insights** application helps:
+Conversation Intelligence assists the sales managers and sellers in your organization to get an overview of the conversation with customers.
+Conversation Intelligence helps:

 -	Sales managers drill down to get call statistics for individual sellers, such as customer sentiment, keywords used, and competitors mentioned in the conversation.
 Sales managers can use this data to give smarter coaching to sellers and improve the business.